-Green Lighthouse is the first public carbon-neutral building in Denmark.
+Green Lighthouse is the first public building with carbon-neutral energy consumption in Denmark.
 The circular shaped building creates a calm focal point in an area characterised by several different building styles and a myriad of odd angles.
 The green translucent composite façade transforms the area’s corroded copper roofs into a reflective facade, which act as a dynamic contrast to the neighbouring buildings.
 Inside, the circular design continues as the central concept of the building, where a lightweight stairway following the round shape up through the interior of the building towards the skylights.

 A Social meeting point

 Green Lighthouse is a social and academic focal point for the Faculty of Science campus at the University of Copenhagen.
 Each floor has study areas, and right at the top is the Faculty Lounge with a large roof terrace.
 The circular shape plays a key role for the energy profile of the building, as it provides the largest possible volume with the smallest possible surface area, resulting in very low heat loss and supports the CO2 neutral energyprofile of the building.
 On the outside, the facade catches the sunlight’s movement across the sky and window shades capture the solar heat that heats up the building.

 How the project addresses the Sustainable Development Goals

 In the project we have worked with issues related to the Sustainable Development Goals.
 However, the project was not designed to address the global goals, as it was created before the goals were adopted by the UN.
 We have worked with issues related to: SDG 3: Good Health and well-being, SDG 4: Quality education, SDG 7: Affordable and clean energy, SDG 8: Decent work and economic growth, SDG 11: Sustainable cities and communities, SDG 12: Responsible consumption and production, SDG 13: Climate action and SDG 17: Partnerships for the goals.